 The primary information on each issue is written for the beginner.
 More detailed background notes are provided alongside this, for those seeking a deeper understanding or, indeed, those educating others.
 In addition, adult educators will find relevant educational activities and tools to accompany each topic.
 We hope these will encourage educators to bring economic issues their work.

-The first parts of the learning platform will be published in the beginning of 2021.
+The first parts of the learning platform will be published in spring 2021.
 Until then, we will be publishing perspectives on current economic topics here.